Felip3Porto/Felip3Porto/README.md

 ## 🫵 Consume me!

-- 🔬📑 I’m currently working on getting a job so I don't starve (🇺🇸\#1), finishing some paperwork I made during my PhD, and making some prototypes for games my girlfriend and I talk about.
+- 🔬📑 I’m currently working on finishing some paperwork I made during my PhD, and making some prototypes for games my girlfriend and I talk about.
 - 🌱 I’m currently learning cloud computing and 2D game development.
 - 🫡 I’m looking to collaborate on coral symbiosis work, researching transcriptional regulation, and anything worth doing.
 - 🧔🏼‍♂️ Pronouns: he/him